SurveyCTO-field-plug-ins/baseline-text/README.md

 ## Description

-A simple replacement for the default text field, plus a few improvements (see below).
-You can either download and use this as-is, or you can use it as a starting template when creating your own field plug-in for a text field.
+A simple replacement for the default *text* field, plus a few improvements (see below).
+You can either download and use this as-is, or you can use it as a starting template when creating your own field plug-in for a *text* field.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/baseline-text/raw/master/baseline-text.fieldplugin.zip)

 ### Features

-In addition to supporting the default SurveyCTO features listed above, this field plug-in offers the following expanded functionality:
+In addition to supporting the default SurveyCTO features listed below, this field plug-in offers the following expanded functionality:

-1. Support for HTML in field references
+1. **Support for HTML in field references** <br>
     If you reference another field's value in either the field *label* or field *hint*, and that referenced value contains HTML, the HTML will be correctly rendered.
-1. Better support for RTL languages
+1. **Better support for RTL languages** <br>
     The field label, hint, and input will now be justified to the right when they contain an RTL language.

 ### Data format